findkim/terraform-consul-consul-nia/README.md

 * Dynamic address group for the Consul services
 * Address objects for each address of the Consul services

-~> **Note**: Commits are handled out-of-band from Terraform and can be done manually (through the firewall web UI or executing a [commit script](https://www.terraform.io/docs/providers/panos/index.html#commits)) or can be managed by Consul NIA when run in automation.
+~> **Note** Commits are handled out-of-band from Terraform and can be done manually (through the firewall web UI or executing a [commit script](https://www.terraform.io/docs/providers/panos/index.html#commits)) or can be managed by Consul NIA when run in automation.

 ## Usage